What Is Freemasonry?

-Freemasonry is the world’s oldest, largest, and best-known gentleman’s fraternity.
-Founded in London, England in 1717, its current worldwide membership totals 3.5 million members, 1.3 million of which are in the United States.
-As a fraternal organization, Freemasonry unites men of good character of different religious, ethnic, and social backgrounds, who share a belief in the fatherhood of God and the brotherhood of mankind.
+As a fraternal organization, Freemasonry unites men of good character who, though of different religious, ethnic or social backgrounds, share a belief in the fatherhood of God and the brotherhood of mankind.